Love, Like Ghosts (Mojo Mysteries series book 1) is available for purchase from the usual vendors

 Adrian looked up, surprised at the heat in Sean’s voice.
 The spark in Sean’s eyes matched the expression on his face.
 It made Adrian feel unaccountably ashamed.
 “Sean—”

 “Look, you’re always like this.
 Always so damn careful.”
-Sean jabbed a finger at the computer screen.
+Sean jabbed a finger at the screen.
 “Let me tell you something.
 If you don’t loosen up a little bit, you’re gonna careful yourself into dying alone.”

 Anger swelled in Adrian’s gut.
 Years of hard-won control kicked in before the unwelcome emotion could even raise his heart rate.
 He arched a cool eyebrow.
 “I’m only twenty-one, Sean.
 It’s a little early to be condemning me to a lifetime of loneliness, isn’t it?”